-All Industrial/Commercial site septic tanks under the following categories that require pumping must receive approval from the District prior to pumping the site if the wastewater is to be delivered to a District reclaimed water treatment facility.
-Those categories of Industrial/Commercial sites that must have prior approval are as follows:
+All Industrial/Commercial site septic tanks that require pumping must receive approval from the District prior to pumping the site if the wastewater is to be delivered to a District reclaimed water treatment facility.
+The District may require testing of the wastewater prior to issuing this approval.